Office of Research and Innovation

 There are a few requirements that must be met in order for the university to effectively license IP to a startup:

-The EPI-Center is happy to assist founders and our creators in navigating the intellectual property requirements and licensing in creating a startup.
-Please contact the Commercialization EPI-Center as soon as possible if you would like to license a technology for your startup.
+UofL Innovation and Commercialization is happy to assist founders and our creators in navigating the intellectual property requirements and licensing in creating a startup.
+Please contact UofL Innovation and Commercialization as soon as possible if you would like to license a technology for your startup.
 The earlier that you engage our staff, the more we can do to assist you.

 As a world-class university, UofL is a great place to learn and gain the training you need to become the best entrepreneur you can be.
 A range of options are available, ranging from completing a certificate or degree program (including our well-regarded Innovation MBA), microcredentialling through our Center for Digital Transformation.